stoffe-fe23/fe23-ex-group-rechat/firebase-rules.md

 # Group ReChat
 ## Firebase firestore security rules

+Security rules for the Firestore database used by the app.
-Includes some business logic (against best practice) to allow the app to run on the subscription-free version of the Firebase service (i.e. no server-side functions available).
+Includes some business logic (against best practice) to allow the app to run on the subscription-free version of the Firebase service (i.e. with no server-side functions available).

 ```js
 rules_version = '2';